 Export all your Kindle highlights and notes

-Previously, I’ve talked about the current state of annotations on the digital books and documents.
+Previously, I discussed the current state of annotations in digital books and documents.

 Getting annotations from your Kindle